FreeRTOS/iot-reference-arm-corstone3xx/docs/components/aws_iot/aws_tool.md

 python tools/scripts/createIoTThings.py --help
 python tools/scripts/createIoTThings.py create-thing-and-policy --help
 ```
-For examples of how to use each command, see [Creating AWS IoT Firmware update](#creating-aws-iot-firmware-update-job-using-the-automated-script).
+For examples of how to use each command, see [Creating AWS IoT Firmware update](#creating-aws-iot-firmware-update-jobs-using-the-automated-script).

 ### Create an AWS IOT setup manually

 See the `docs/applications/aws_iot/setting_up_aws_connectivity.md` file for instructions on setting up IoT manually.

+#### Limitations

+These limitations apply for [creating AWS IoT firmware update jobs using the automated script](#creating-aws-iot-firmware-update-jobs-using-the-automated-script).
+If you are re-using a role when making an OTA update, you must be able to assume the role.
+Most of the time, this means the credentials (e.g. `AWS_ACCESS_KEY_ID`) you are using must be associated with the account that created the role.
+The script will throw an error if this is not the case.

-## Creating AWS IoT firmware update job using the automated script
+## Creating AWS IoT firmware update jobs using the automated script

-Please refer to [AWS IOT basic concepts](#aws-iot-basic-concepts) and [Using the commands](#using-the-commands) for the general instructions and limitation about using the script.
+Please refer to [AWS IOT basic concepts](#aws-iot-basic-concepts) and [Using the commands](#using-the-commands) for the general instructions and limitations about using the script.

 Performing an OTA update will require you to:
   * Create a role with the required permissions